 The dual degree track requires a total of 147 credits.
 Students are awarded their bachelor's degree by completing 60 credits in the arts and sciences component, 48 credits in the business component, and 6 credits in the additional credit component.
-Students achieve graduate status after completion of the 6-credit bridge component.
-The 27-credit graduate course component completes the master's degree requirements.
+The graduate phase requires a total of 33 graduate credits including the bridge component and the graduate course component.